Domestic violence in South Korea: Statistics

-From a 2015 survey conducted by the Korean Institute of Criminology on national random sample (4,000 people) in South Korea about incidents of intimate partner violence, 71.7% of females respondents felt the incidents of "being controlled" by a male partner, 36.6% felt psychological or emotional violence, 22.4% felt physical violence, 37.9% felt sexual harassment or misdemeanor, 17.5% felt sexual violence, and 8.7% felt physical injury.
+From a 2022 survey conducted by the Ministry of Gender Equality and Family random sample (5,622 people) in South Korea about incidents of intimate partner violence, a total 9.4% of females respondents experienced domestic violence.
+Conversely, a total 5.8% of males respondents reported domestic violence as victims.

 Governmental efforts

 The Korean government has adopted the Second Basic Plan for Gender Equality Policy 2018–2022, which sets specific goals to each ministry.
 The governmental budget for gender-related matters has increased to 7.4%, while it was 3.7% in 2010.

 In 1983, the Korean government agreed to the United Nations Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
 Due to growing pressure from international organizations, the government established the Korean Women's Development Institute in 1983 and the Ministry of Political Affairs II in 1984, designed to deal with women's issues.

-However, the Korean government did not allocate sufficient budget and manpower to these institutions, which made them formal institutes with lack of power.
+The Korean government did not allocate sufficient budget and manpower to these institutions, which made them formal institutes with lack of power.

 The Korean government established the Ministry of Gender Equality (MOGE) in 2001 to focus on preventing domestic violence and providing protection to the victims.
 In August 2008, the Minister of Gender Equality signed the "Say NO to Violence against Women" campaign with the UN Development Fund for Women (UNIFEM).

 The Korean government established emergency hotline centers, called the Women's Crisis Hotline 1366, in 16 cities and counties nationwide.
 The centers operate 24-hours and provide counseling, protection, and urgent services to women victims of domestic violence, sexual violence, and forced prostitution.
 The center provides telephone and online counseling in eight different languages.
 The center reports assisting 160,000 victims in a year.